mirumee/ariadne-website/website/blog/2023-06-01-ariadne-codegen-0-7.md

 }
 ```

-From this query and operation we generate following types:
+From this query and operation, we generate following types:

 ```py
 class GetAnimal(BaseModel):